 A Complete Guide to Sailing, Cruising and Flying to Vanuatu

-Vanuatu is an archipelago of more than 80 islands in the South Pacific, nestled between Fiji and New Caledonia and known for its lush landscapes, vibrant culture and world‑class snorkeling and diving spots.
-To go more into the details, check out Where is Vanuatu Located?
+Vanuatu LINK#TT059 is an archipelago of 83 islands in the South Pacific, located between Fiji and New Caledonia and known for its rumbling volcanoes, captivating cultures and historical diving spots.
+To go more into the details of where in the world is Vanuatu, check out Where is Vanuatu Located?

 Table of Contents